Catastrophic Injury Lawyers Serving Savannah, Georgia

 For an individual to be considered negligent, they must have acted in a way that a reasonable person would not have in the same set of circumstances.
 For example, a driver who caused a collision because he or she was texting rather than paying attention to the road would be considered negligent, as would a doctor who made a serious mistake in the course of a surgical procedure that a reasonable physician would not have made under the same set of circumstances.

-In Georgia, an injured individual is generally required to file their claim within two years of the of the incident, but statutes of limitation vary by state.
-Moreover, in Georgia, cases against the government or municipalities involve other deadlines.
+In Georgia, an injured individual is generally required to file their claim within two years of the of the incident, but statutes of limitation vary by state and their are exceptions that can make it shorter or longer!
+Moreover, in Georgia, cases against the government or municipalities involve other shorter deadlines.
 Failing to file within the statute of limitation can prevent a person with an otherwise legitimate claim from being able to seek compensation for their injuries.
 There are also other factors involving deadlines that can affect your claim, such as filing timely claims with insurance companies and preserving important evidence and witness testimony.
 Consequently, if you or a family member has sustained catastrophic injuries because of someone else’s wrongful conduct, do not delay in seeking legal assistance, as you have a limited amount of time to pursue a claim.
 If you have suffered a catastrophic injury in or near Savannah, contact Montlick & Associates to discuss your claim with an experienced personal injury attorney to learn about your legal rights as well as what steps can be taken to protect those rights.

 If you or a loved one has been injured because of any type of accident caused by someone else’s negligence, call Montlick & Associates, Attorneys at Law for your free consultation today to learn about your legal rights and options.
-Montlick & Associates, Attorneys at Law has been representing those who suffer serious injuries throughout all of Georgia and in the Southeast for over 35 years, including but not limited to Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.
+Montlick & Associates, Attorneys at Law has been representing those who suffer serious injuries throughout all of Georgia and in the Southeast since 1984, including but not limited to clients in Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.

 No matter where you are located our attorneys are just a phone call away, and we will even come to you.
 Call us 24 hours a day/7 days a week for your Free Consultation at 1-800-LAW-NEED (1-800-529-6333).
 You can also visit us online at www.montlick.com and use our Free Case Evaluation Form or 24-hour Live Online Chat.